Distributional Modeling and Forecasting of Natural Gas Prices: Forecasting Study

 \subsection{Evaluation Measures}

 We use four scoring functions to evaluate the forecasting performance on the aforementioned out-of-sample forecasts.
 Namely, the \ac{MAE}, \ac{RMSE}, \ac{CRPS}, and Pinball Loss. \Cref{tab:scoring} presents these scoring functions formally.
 While \ac{MAE} and \ac{RMSE} are very popular, they do not evaluate the whole probabilistic forecast.
-Furthermore, they should only be used appropriately which is regularly violated \autocite{gneiting2011making}.
-This means, the (R)MSE should be used to evaluate mean forecasts which result from minimizing the squared error.
-Similarly, the \ac{MAE} is appropriate for evaluating median forecasts which are obtained by minimizing the absolute error.
+The (R)MSE should be used only to evaluate mean forecasts.
+Similarly, the \ac{MAE} is appropriate only for evaluating median forecasts~\autocite{gneiting2011making}.

-Forecasting the whole probabilistic distribution yields a great advantage: The possibility to obtain several predictors like the mean, the median, or other quantiles of interest without the need to specify the desired quantity of interest beforehand.
+Forecasting the whole probabilistic distribution yields a significant advantage: The possibility to obtain several predictors like the mean, the median, or other quantiles of interest without the need to specify the desired quantity of interest beforehand.
 This also allows us to use multiple scoring functions appropriately by evaluating the respective quantities of the distribution.
-However, as discussed above, \ac{MAE} and \ac{RMSE} are suitable to evaluate the mean and median.
-This motivates using the \ac{CRPS} and the Pinball Loss.
-The \ac{CRPS} evaluates the whole predicted probability distribution.
-It is also strictly proper.
-This means that it has a unique maximum, which is reached when the probabilistic forecast equals the true probability distribution.
-Hence it will identify the true model if it is considered \autocite{gneiting2007strictly}.
-The Pinball loss evaluates the performance of a quantile forecast.
+However, as discussed above, \ac{MAE} and \ac{RMSE} are only suitable for evaluating the mean and median.
+In contrast, \ac{CRPS} and Pinball Loss can be used for evaluating the full predictive distribution.
+Both are also strictly proper.
+This means that they reach a unique minimum when the probabilistic forecast equals the actual probability distribution.
+Hence they will identify the true model if it is considered \autocite{gneiting2007strictly}.
+The Pinball loss evaluates the performance of individual quantile forecasts.
 One can calculate the Pinball loss of a probabilistic forecast for arbitrary probabilities of choice using the quantile function.
-In this paper, the Pinball loss is calculated on a probability grid ranging from $0.01$ up to $0.99$ with steps of $0.01$.
-Those Pinball losses are then averaged within each probability to get the average Pinball Loss of each probability throughout the forecasting study.
-Finally, the averages are plotted as a line graph, usually creating a bell shape.
+In this paper, the Pinball loss is calculated on a probability grid containing all percentiles.
+The results are then plotted as a line graph, usually creating a bell shape.
 As with the other loss functions, the model performance is better the smaller the Pinball Loss is.